jvlab/simrank/README.md

 # simrank
 Analysis of judgments of rank order of similarities

 This repository contains code for analysis of rank-order of similarity judgements, along with example data files and a sample processing pipeline.
-Full documentation can be found in an accompanying pdf.
+Full documentation can be found in an accompanying pdf, psg/ord_char_sim_code_v02.pdf.

 The main modules are `psg_umi_triplike_demo.m` and `psg_tentlike_demo.m`